Some Korean pastors say they need to be more vocal about racial justice

 While Han felt it was vital for his sermon to condemn white supremacy and systemic racism — issues that he believes fueled the alleged shooter — many other ministers whom he knows in the wider Korean American Christian community discouraged him from doing so.

-“I got several phone calls from my Korean past colleagues, saying, ‘Pastor, this is a very delicate or sensitive issue, we should be very careful to deal with this,’” Han, 57, recalled in an interview.
+“I got several phone calls from my Korean past colleagues, saying, ‘Pastor, this is a very delicate or sensitive issue, we should be very careful to deal with this,’ ” Han, 57, recalled in an interview.
 Other colleagues, he said, didn’t even bother to return his calls despite his efforts to galvanize fellow Korean American faith leaders in the wake of the killings.

-Although he knew he would be going against the grain of most Korean American Protestant churches, which serve as important yet socially conservative hubs for Korean diasporic communities nationwide, Han decided to stick to his plans for his sermon at the March 21 service, a gathering of more than 100 that included, to his surprise, faces from outside the Asian American community.
+Although he knew he would be going against the grain of most Korean American Protestant churches, which serve as important yet socially conservative hubs for Korean diasporic communities nationwide, Han decided to stick to his plans for his sermon at the March 21 service — a gathering of more than 100 that included, to his surprise, faces from outside the Asian American community.

 “This is a time for healing, but healing begins when we boldly confront and admit that we have a problem,” he told the crowd that Sunday.
 “I believe that God will only help us heal and reconcile once we admit that our society is deeply wounded, plunged in racism and chauvinism.”
 Han went on to denounce white supremacy, pervasive silence among Korean Americans on racial and social justice, and the model minority myth — a stereotype that hard-working Asian Americans have overcome discrimination to achieve prosperity, more so than Black or Latinx communities.